winkm89/teachPress/readme.txt

 = 6.0.4 - (14.05.2017) =
 * New: Publication type "patent" added (#59)
 * New: [tpcloud, tplist, tpsearch]: New parameters "author_separator" and "editor_separator" added (#58)
-* Changed: [tpcloud]: nofollow attributes for tag links added
+* Changed: [tpcloud]: "nofollow" attributes for tag links added
 * Changed: [tpcloud]: URL values in jump menus splitted
 * Changed: Expansion for special chars which will be detected during the import
 * Bugfix: Fix for displaying editors as authors for periodical in RTF and text exports